Sage/carbon/docs/testing-styleguide.md

 | Test          | Additional stories for Cypress regression tests, visual regression tests |

 #### Automated Testing
-All regression, accessibility, theme and visual tests are written using the [Cypress.io](https://www.cypress.io) framework with all knob configurations (where applicable) and events tested, along with accessibility via the [Axe](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd) add on.
+All regression, accessibility and theme tests are written using the [Cypress.io](https://www.cypress.io) framework with all knob configurations (where applicable) and events tested, along with accessibility via the [Axe](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd) add on.
 Instructions of how to install Cypress can be found in the [Getting Started](../cypress/README.md) guide.

 Where functionality is already tested in unit testing, this does not need to be repeated in assertions in Cypress tests, with the exception of events tests which should be repeated here in order to test actions in a manner more closely resembling that of a user in a browser.

-The visual comparison testing tool [Applitools](https://applitools.com) is used to test for UI regressions at each build by comparing new snapshots of the component preview iFrame with previous baseline ones.
-Applitools Eyes commands are included in Cypress tests where required.
-Visual test files should be stored in the `/visual` directory.
+[Chromatic](https://www.chromatic.com/builds?appId=5ecf782fe724630022d27d7d) is used to test for visual regressions during each build by comparing snapshots of the storybook canvas with previous baseline snapshots.
+Chromatic automatically snapshots every story canvas.
+You should not need to run Chromatic locally.

 ##### Cypress File Structure
 ```